Welcome to Rotterdam

 Forests contain the overwhelming majority of life on Earth, including a staggering 80% of the planet’s terrestrial species.
 We depend on forests for our survival but tend to take forests for granted.
 To help things get better for woodlands, planting new trees is good.
 Saving existing and mature forests is better and a crucial part of our planet’s long-term health.

 Travelling is an essential part of my life.
 The trips I’ve taken, have helped to shape me into the person I’m today.
 As a huge supporter of sustainable tourism and nature conservation I want to do my part in protecting the planet while still seeing the world.

 Besides travelling more environmentally conscious, I offset my carbon footprint through forest conservation.
-For each trip booked and for each expat guided I donate Euro 15 to The Forest Project.
-I can’t wait to adopt a plot of forest in the Netherlands by the end of 2021.
+For each trip booked and for each expat guided I donate Euro 25 to The Forest Project.
 Every tree counts.
 Together we contribute to a better climate, more biodiversity and better living conditions.